 “In every walk with nature, one receives far more than he seeks.”
 John Muir

-I received many questions about hiking with children and I wanted to share our journey with the community today.
+I received many questions about hiking with children and I wanted to share our journey with the community today (plus a must-try Nourishing Pear Smoothie).
 I really love the idea of sharing our adventures with you all because I can look back years from now and relive little bits of time with my family!

 Hiking has easily become one of our favorite outdoor activities (and you all know how much time we spend outdoors!) and I really believe that every family can benefit from a little hike here and there.
 Before hiking, there are a lot of safety concerns to consider and I will be touching on that a little later on this post.
 For now, let’s get into the fun and exploration:)